-Your kitchen is usually the hardest room to keep clean in the house because it's the most active.
+The kitchen is usually the most challenging room to keep clean in the house because it's the most active.
 Between breakfast, lunch, dinner and/or living with kids, pets or people in general, your kitchen is never really clean, is it?
-But one thing you definitely won't regret, is cleaning as you go along - less mess, more success.
+But one thing you definitely will be okay with, is cleaning as you go along - less mess, more success.

-The kitchen is the place where you store, prepare and cook your food, which is also a cause of how a lot of toxic chemicals are absorbed into your body.
-When you use chemical-based cleaners to wipe your counters or clean your cooking utensils, a residue of these chemicals are left behind allowing toxins to enter your system.
+The kitchen is where you store, prepare and cook your food, which is also how many toxic chemicals can be absorbed into your body.
+When you use chemical-based cleaners to wipe your counters or clean your cooking utensils, a residue of these chemicals is left behind, allowing toxins to enter your system.

-Everyone knows it is always a good idea to clean up as you go when cooking in the kitchen, and after dinner cleaning is usually the biggest clean you will be doing on a daily basis.
-We've compiled a list of simple tasks to make your daily cleaning jobs just that little bit easier.
+Everyone knows it is always a good idea to clean up as you go when cooking in the kitchen, and after-dinner cleaning is usually the biggest task (in terms of cleaning) you will be doing on a daily basis.
+We've compiled a list of simple tasks to make your daily cleaning jobs just a bit easier.

-- Clean up in between your cooking tasks, wash the dishes or fill the dishwasher and by the time you go to bed or wake up in the morning, the dishes will be clean and dry to put back into the press first thing in the morning.
+- Clean up between your cooking tasks, wash the dishes or fill the dishwasher, and the dishes will be clean and dry by the time you go to bed or wake up in the morning.

 - If you use a draining board to dry your dishes, you can use an absorbent mat or a cloth under the draining board to absorb the drips from the drying dishes.
 Otherwise, you could be left with a little puddle on your countertop once the dishes are dry.
-It's also important that if you do use a matt, it should be washed weekly or else it could start to get that damp smell because it's constantly wet.
+It's also important that if you use a mat, it should be washed weekly, or it could start to get that damp smell because it's constantly wet.

 - Wipe down the oven, stove, microwave and any other appliances used during cooking once you're finished with them, as fresh splatters are always easier to clean.

-- If you have pots and pans that will be difficult to clean, leave them to soak overnight to soften the dirt and then wash them in the morning.
+- If you have pots and pans that are difficult to clean, leave them to soak overnight (with some dish soap and superscrub) to soften the dirt and then wash them in the morning.

-- Wipe the counter after all your cooking and washing is done, to avoid having to do it again if there are additional splatters.
+- Wipe the counter after all your cooking to avoid fighting against stubborn stains.

 - Sweep or vacuum the floor after you clean the counter, in case crumbs fall to the floor when you wipe the surface clean.